AQ Index for Alabama

 Air Quality Index for Alabama

-The highest AQ index in Alabama (as of 8:00 CDT) is currently the Birmingham area.
-Particle Pollution (PM2.5) is measuring at 55 (Moderate).
-This means air quality is acceptable.
-However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.
+The highest AQ index in Alabama (as of 8:00 CST) is currently the Birmingham area.
+Particle Pollution (PM2.5) is measuring at 50 (Good).
+This means air quality is satisfactory, and air pollution poses little or no risk.

 Range0 - 5051 - 100101 - 150151 - 200201 - 300301 - 500